-In industries cooling and heating the process stream takes place in heat exchange equipments.
-To maintain a specified temperature of a fluid in the system continues heat transfer has to take place that overcome the loss to the surroundings.
+In industries cooling and heating of the process streams takes place in heat exchange equipments.
+To maintain a specified temperature of a fluid in the system continues heat transfer has to take place that overcomes the loss to the surroundings.
 In some situations, fluids are to be cooled or heated without changing their phase state.

 Heat transfer conditions under which an industrial process takes place

-Phase of fluids depends on degree of freedom and to maintain it we need control temperature and pressure in process plant rather than flow rate or mass rate.
-The thumb rule of heat transfer to fluids and phase change is if temperature fixed for liquid to change its phase to vapour, pressure has to be decreased.
-Similarly, if pressure is fixed in the streamline then temperature should be increased for above condition to take place.Fluid flow in heat exchanger undergo heat transfer by forced or natural convection.
-Download some important data about HEAT TRANSFER TO FLUIDS WITHOUT PHASE CHANGE in heat exchanger
+The phase of fluids depends on the degree of freedom and to maintain it we need control temperature and pressure in process plant rather than flow rate or mass rate.
+The thumb rule of heat transfer to fluids and phase change is if temperature fixed for the liquid to change its phase to vapour, pressure has to be decreased.
+Similarly, if pressure is fixed in the streamline then temperature should be increased for above condition to take place.Fluid flow in heat exchanger undergoes heat transfer by forced or natural convection.
+Download some important data about HEAT TRANSFER TO FLUIDS WITHOUT PHASE CHANGE in the heat exchanger

 Heat transfer of Nanofluids without phase change:

-Size of nanoparticles would be less than 100 nm, they are design to easily suspend in the fluids used for heat transfer in heat exchange systems.
-Whether the heat transfer is natural or forced convection nanofluids can sustain and perform outstanding.
+Size of nanoparticles would be less than 100 nm, they are designed to easily suspend in the fluids used for heat transfer in heat exchange systems.
+Whether the heat transfer is natural or forced convection nanofluids can sustain and perform outstandingly.

 Application of these nanofluids in heat transfer of fluids without phase change.

-- To get efficient heat exchange the fluid thermal and transport properties should to excellent and they can be alter by using nano-particles.
+- To get efficient heat exchange the fluid thermal and transport properties should to excellent and they can be altered by using nano-particles.

 - Nanoparticles can be developed by any material may be metal or nonmetal substance.

-The effect of using nanoparticles in the heat transferring fluids is that they alter important thermal-physical properties without disturbing the chemical structure of fluid.
+The effect of using nanoparticles in the heat transfer fluids is that they alter important thermal-physical properties without disturbing the chemical structure of fluid.